b4keSn4ke/OpenGL_Starter/README.md

 ./run.sh
 ```

-By default the `configure.sh` scripts sets the DEBUG_MODE flag to ON, which could be used via the pre-processor in your C++ code.
+By default the `configure.sh` scripts sets the `DEBUG_MODE` flag to `ON`, which could be used via the pre-processor in your C++ code.

-If you prefer not runnin in DEBUG_MODE, you can simply uncomment the following line in `configure.sh`:
+If you prefer not runnin in `DEBUG_MODE`, you can simply uncomment the following line in `configure.sh`:

 ```
 #!/usr/bin/bash